scampion/booklab/README.md

 ![](static/booklab.png)

-A derived and lightened version of [BinderHub](https://github.com/jupyterhub/binderhub) for private repository on gitlab without kubernetes.
+A derived and lightened version of [BinderHub](https://github.com/jupyterhub/binderhub) for private repositories hosted on gitlab without kubernetes.

 What is Booklab